-Working within the context of policy governance principles, the Board of Directors (the "board") determines its own philosophy, accountability, and operations, with a focus on vision, values, and strategic leadership.
-Directors are "trustee-owners" and fiduciaries rather than volunteer-helpers or watchdogs.
+Working within the context of policy governance principles, the Board of Directors (the "Board") determines its own philosophy, accountability, and operations, with a focus on vision, values, and strategic leadership.
+Directors are "trustee-owners," rather than volunteer-helpers or watchdogs.
 Board deliberations typically are marked by diversity of viewpoints, teamwork, proactivity, self-discipline, the long view, customer focus, win-win scenarios, and full participation.

-The board's attention centers on the strategic plan and annual goals - what AACSB should do to advance business education globally.
-The strategic plan and annual goals, reviewed during the board's annual planning meeting, may be amended or set aside, and new annual goals or strategic objectives may be introduced.
-New or amended policies take effect immediately upon passage or at such date as may be designated by the board.
+The Board's attention centers on the Strategic Change Agenda (SCA) and annual goals - what AACSB should do to advance business education globally.
+The SCA and annual goals, reviewed during the Board's annual planning meeting, may be amended or set aside, and new annual goals or strategic objectives may be introduced.
+New or amended policies take effect immediately upon passage or at such date as may be designated by the Board.

-Especially when viewed from a long-term perspective, the strategic plan reflects the board's strategic direction and gives definition to the mission and vision of AACSB.
-The board assesses the potential benefits of the strategic plan, and considers the costs associated with fulfillment.
-Once the board reaches its decision, staff's responsibility is to adopt the most efficient and appropriate means for achievement.
-The board regularly monitors and measures progress with regard to achievement of the strategic plan.
+Especially when viewed from a long-term perspective, the SCA reflects the Board's strategic planning and gives definition to the mission and vision of AACSB.
+The Board assesses the potential benefits of the SCA, and considers the costs associated with fulfillment.
+Once the Board reaches its decision, staff's responsibility is to adopt the most efficient and appropriate means for achievement.
+The Board regularly monitors and measures progress with regard to achievement of the SCA.